 There are several ways to mitigate or control a risk:

-One way it can be done is by changing the design of the product to a level where the risk is mitigated, but that’s not always possible.
-The next option is to integrate protective measures in accordance with a particular risk and decrease the occurrence of harm.
-The last thing is labeling or adding instructions in the device manual regarding the risks involved in a particular device.
+- One way it can be done is by changing the design of the product to a level where the risk is mitigated, but that’s not always possible.

 It’s also important to note that by redesigning the product for the sake of risk control, there are chances that more risks can be added to the product.

-05. Reports and Documents
+5. Reports and Documents

 The last and the most important step is to document the risk management plan and strategies.
 It is also important to note that, documenting the risk management plan is not limited to initial stages.